knope-dev/knope/docs/src/installation.md

 Is your platform not supported yet?
 Please contribute it by [opening a pull request](https://github.com/knope-dev/knope/pulls).
 ```

+## Install via GitHub Action (Recommended)

+If using GitHub Actions, the easiest way to install Knope is via [this action](https://github.com/marketplace/actions/install-knope).

 ## Download a Binary Manually

 We automatically build binaries for some platforms which can be found on the [Releases](https://github.com/knope-dev/knope/releases) page.